koaning/embetter/README.md

 ## warning

 I like to build in public, but please don't expect anything yet.
-This is alpha stuff!
+This is experimental alpha stuff!

 ## notes